-I write about soldiers in my first novel, Naberius: Daimon Soldier.
+I wrote about soldiers in my first novel, Naberius: Daimon Soldier.
 Naberius might be a Daimon, but he and his men are soldiers dealing with the aftermath of a long and hard war in the Daimon Realm.
-Naberius is exiled to Earth because he is suffering from post-traumatic stress issues that developed when the wars ended.
+Naberius is exiled to Earth because he is suffering from PTSD that developed when the wars ended.
 The men in his personal guard choose to go with him.
 Exile, immigration, and military service are part of my own family history.

 In college, my father’s largest lecture hall was covered with the names of the University men who died in World War 1.
 Walls covered with hundreds of names.
 And he studied hard to graduate quickly so he could serve his new country.

 My father did his basic training in Biloxi, Mississippi.
 The experience caused him say the word ‘Mississippi’ with a slight shudder for his entire life.
 He was an Ivy League college boy who majored in Classics, hiding his greek and latin texts inside comic books so the other men wouldn’t give him shit.
 He was put in charge of a squad of blue-collar Polish Americans who teased him because he was a college boy but ended up respecting him because he was the only one who pronounced all of their very long and tricky names correctly.
 Plus, he enjoyed the sausages that their families would send in care packages.

 His two brothers served in the Army at the same time.
 Once, they arranged to meet up somewhere halfway between where they were all posted.
 Just a weekend of hanging out with his brothers.
 The manager of the hotel called the FBI because three men were speaking German late into the night and were wearing US Military uniforms.
 It was not a fun weekend as they had to call their commanding officers to have them explain to the FBI that they were real US Military soldiers.

-He said he would put his academic philosophy books inside a comic book when reading so he wouldn’t get ragged on by the men with whom he bunked.
-Military intelligence ended up plucking him up, and he spent the rest of his service translating German documents.
+Military intelligence snapped him up, and he spent the rest of his service translating German documents.
 Or at least that’s what we think he did.
 He never discussed it in any detail about what he did – never.
 I would like to believe he was a super spy but he was probably just a translator who was told when he left the OSS that he could never discuss what he did.
 He was a very rule-abiding man, and so he never did.
 With anyone.

-The people who served in World War 2 knew so many who lost their lives that I believe it gave them a reticence of talking and bragging about their service.
-Life was unimaginably complex and hard.
+The people who served in World War 2 knew so many who lost their lives and they were reticent to discuss their life in service.
+My father’s life was unimaginably complex and hard.
 His mother was trapped in Norway for the entire war, and he never heard from her for years.
 His father died of a massive heart attack while they were fleeing Germany.
-He didn’t think he was special; one just did what you had to do for your country.
+He didn’t think he was special; one just did what one had to do.
 He thought of the United States as a unique and wonderful country, a place where his children could experience freedoms that he had not truly experienced even while fighting for this country.

 So tomorrow at 3 pm EST time on Memorial Day.
 I will take a couple of minutes to remember all those young men who died for this country, to remember those who survived and built this country into a place where their children could live in a free and democratic society.
 It is work that never ends.